Juliafin/urlQueryParamterManager/README.md

 ### Running locally

 1. Clone this repo
+2. In the `extensionSource` directory run `npm install`
-2. Run `npm run build` in your terminal of choice
+3. Run `npm run build` in your terminal of choice
-3. Go to the chrome extensions page chrome://extensions
+4. Go to the chrome extensions page chrome://extensions
-4. Enable the toggle for developer mode
+5. Enable the toggle for developer mode
-5. Click `loaded unpacked` and select the `extensionDist` folder
+6. Click `loaded unpacked` and select the `extensionDist` folder

 ### About me: